tinyms-ai/TIP/TIP-1.sample.md

 Fork the [TIP repo](https://github.com/tinyms-ai/TIP).
 Write an TIP using the [TIP markdown template](https://github.com/tinyms-ai/TIP/blob/master/TIP-number.template.md) and initiate a pull request.

 ### History
-This document, recently edited for the specific use of OHCF community, was derived heavily from [https://github.com/bitcoin/bips Bitcoin's BIP-0001] written by Amir Taaki which in turn was derived from [https://www.python.org/dev/peps/ Python's PEP-0001].
+This document, recently edited for the specific use of TinyMS community, was derived heavily from [https://github.com/bitcoin/bips Bitcoin's BIP-0001] written by Amir Taaki which in turn was derived from [https://www.python.org/dev/peps/ Python's PEP-0001].
 In many places text was simply copied and modified.
 Although the PEP-0001 text was written by Barry Warsaw, Jeremy Hylton, and David Goodger, they are not responsible for its use in the TinyMS ecosystem Improvement Process, and should not be bothered with technical questions specific to, TinyMS ecosystem, or the TIP.
 Please direct all comments to the TIP editors.